Group Trips

 The following is a list of our up-coming dive trips.

-Each group trip has one of our professionals on it – a dive professional, not a social media professional.
-They won’t be shooting trending clips for “The Gram” – but they will be around to assist with any land/travel logistics.
+Each group trip has one of our professionals on it (a dive professional, that is – not a social media professional).
+They will be around to assist with any land/travel logistics.
 And more importantly, they will be a resource in the water for you to avail if needed: be it in the form of additional supervision, in-water assistance and/or tips to improve specific aspects of your diving.

 We generally also have a few other trips that are percolating on the back burner, depending on interest – so if there is a particular destination you want to go diving or a set of dates when you are free and itching for a scuba fix, let us know.
 We may be able to organise a group trip accordingly (or at the very least, create a smaller trip for you).